What to Eat When You're Famished

-When being perma-busy leads to a skipped meal or two, it's tempting to eat every morsel of food in your kitchen once you finally get a minute—but it's better for your insides if you're more particular about what you eat following an unintentional fast, even if what you're about to chow down on is healthy.
+When being super busy leads to a skipped meal or two, it's tempting to eat every morsel of food in your kitchen once you finally get a minute.
+But it's better for your gut if you're more particular about what you eat following an unintentional fast—even if what you're about to chow down on is healthy.

 This is because your GI tract can become more sensitive to certain types of foods if you've been running on empty for a while.
 The primary culprits for digestive drama?
-"Fatty, fibrous and larger meals tend to proliferate GI symptoms in people with a sensitive digestive system," says Edwina Clark, RD, California-based registered dietitian and head of nutrition at made for_.
+"Fatty, fibrous and larger meals tend to proliferate GI symptoms in people with a sensitive digestive system," says Edwina Clark, M.S.
+RD, California-based registered dietitian.

-To prevent pesky post-meal symptoms—like bloating and cramps—following your first meal back, kick things off with a snack-sized offering to get your digestion back on the rails, wait about 20 minutes, then eat a well-balanced meal (protein, fat, starch and vegetables), says New York City-based registered dietitian Rachel Larkey, RD.
+To prevent pesky post-meal symptoms—like bloating and cramps—following your first meal back, kick things off with a snack-sized offering to get your digestion back on the rails, wait about 20 minutes, then eat a well-balanced meal that includes protein, fat, starch and vegetables, says Rachel Larkey, M.S.
+RD, a New York City-based registered dietitian and owner of RL Nutrition.

-Below are seven foods your body might not enjoy digesting when you haven't eaten in a while, and stomach-friendly swaps you can snack on in the meantime:
+Below are seven foods your body might not enjoy digesting when you haven't eaten in a while, as well as stomach-friendly swaps you can snack on in the meantime.

 1. Red Meat

-"Proteins take our bodies the longest time to digest, so a serving of red meat will leave our systems working overtime to break down the food," says New York-based registered dietitian Amy Shapiro, RD.
+"Proteins take our bodies the longest time to digest, so a serving of red meat will leave our systems working overtime to break down the food," says Amy Shapiro, M.S.
+RD, a New York-based registered dietitian, and founder and director of Real Nutrition.
 "After a long period of not eating, this can lead to negative symptoms and stomach distress, as well as feelings of excessive fullness."

 Eat this instead: To keep digestive drama to a minimum, it's best to work your way back up to heavier foods.
 Get things rolling with a bone broth, or something similar, suggests Shapiro, as it helps to coat the stomach.
 Bonus: The protein comes from collagen, which is easily digestible.